infinum/qa-handbook/Basics/Stress and problems.md

 ## I feel unhappy working on this project

 We are not happy if our colleagues/employees are not happy - we are in this together.
-Yes, exactly like the people from the Full House TV show.

 ### The project is not challenging enough for me